Douglas Lim: Career

 From 6 to 18 November 2013, Lim was part of the special theater award actor for Malaysian national football legend Mokhtar Dahari, Supermokh Sebuah Muzikal, staged at the Istana Budaya.

 Two years later, Lim shared the stage with Afdlin Shauki, the Bocey comedian trio, and Harith Iskander in a Lawak Ke Der staging at the Pang gung Sari, Istana Budaya.
 Lim played the role of Jackie in the movie Soulmate Hingga Jannah, directed by Abdul Razak Mohaideen, which aired on 16 February 2017.

 From February to April 2019, Lim was one of the actors involved in the Spanar Jaya X sitcom that aired on TV3.
 Directed by Ahmad Idham (original cast of Spanar Jaya), the sitcom also starred Ben Amir, Uqasha Senrose, and Sangeeta Krishnasamy.

 He was one of the lead cast members for the live-action theater of Ola Bola: The Musical, which ran from 18 February to 3 March 2019 at the Istana Budaya.
 The cast included Luqman Hafidz, Iedil Putra, Hafeez Mikail, Tony Eusoff, and Nabila Huda.

 Lim was also one of the co-starring cast of Kopitiam: Double Shot, which aired on Viu on 28 November 2019.
 It is the latest version of the Kopitiam sitcom.
 During the COVID-19 pandemic and lockdown, Lim's popularity soared due to his satirical spoofs of popular political leaders and topics of the day.

+In 2026, Lim was included on Global South World’s list of the “Top 25 Most Influential Comedians on Instagram in Southeast Asia”.